In this topic:

 Websites & Apps

-- TMBBQ: From Texas Monthly magazine and its acclaimed Barbecue Editor Daniel Vaughn, this website covers all the latest news, happenings, personalities and history of Texas barbecue.
-View the 2017 Texas Monthly 50 Best BBQ Joints list, over 300 restaurant reviews, visitor comments, a list of recent magazine articles about BBQ, and more.
+- Texas Monthly magazine: Acclaimed Barbecue Editor Daniel Vaughn covers all the latest news, happenings, personalities and history of Texas barbecue.
+View the 2021 Texas Monthly 50 Best BBQ Joints list, over 300 restaurant reviews, visitor comments, a list of recent magazine articles about BBQ, and more.

 - Full Custom Gospel BBQ: Highly regarded Texas barbecue blogger Daniel Vaughn, aka @BBQsnob on Twitter.
-There’s no new activity on this site now that Vaughn is focusing his attention on TMBBQ, but still some good reference material here.
+There’s no new activity on this site now that Vaughn is focusing his attention on Texas Monthly, but still some good reference material here.

 - Man Up Texas BBQ: Another well-respected Texas barbecue blog.